Pyrdacor/freeserf.net/README.md

 # Freeserf.net

-Freeserf.net is an authentic remake of the game **The Settlers I** from BlueByte.
+Freeserf.net is an authentic remake of the game **The Settlers I** by BlueByte.

 To avoid copyright issues I won't provide any copyrighted data from the original game like music or graphics.
 To play the game you will therefore need the original DOS or Amiga data files.